cysouw/diathesis/text/c08_preverbs.md

 - Ich befreie dich.
 :::

 Note that in a few examples an intermediate verb exists.
 For example, the verb *begrünen* 'to plant greenery' [@next b] is transparently related to the adjective *grün* 'green' [@next a].
 Now, the intermediate verb *grünen* 'to become green (of plants)' also exists [@next c].
-However, the verbs in this section consists of examples in which such an intermediate non-preverbal verb is not, or only very rarely, attested.
+However, the verbs in this section consist of examples in which such an intermediate non-preverbal verb is not, or only very rarely, attested.
 And even if the intermediate verb exists (e.g. *breiten, dunkeln, härten, kürzen, mehren, wärmen*), then the semantic relation between the adjective and the preverbal verb is still completely transparent, begging the question whether the intermediate verb is really an intermediate step in the derivation or a separate development.

 ::: ex
 a.
 Der Balkon ist grün.
 b.
 Ich begrüne den Balkon.
 c.
 Die Rasenstücke […] waren angewachsen und grünten lustig.^[From Viebig, Clara: Das tägliche Brot.
 (Berlin 1952).
-Attested on https://www.dwds.de/wb/grünen, accessed 5 August 2022.]
+Attested on <https://www.dwds.de/wb/grünen>, accessed 5 August 2022.]
 :::

 With a few adjectives, the causer can be expressed with a regular agentive *durch* or *von* prepositional phrase in the intransitive alternant.
 This sounds most natural with inanimate causers [@next].
 See also [@sec:preverb-inverted-passives] on inverted passives.